seanturner/mls-architecture/draft-ietf-mls-architecture.md

 ### Privacy

 The protocol is designed in a way that limits the server-side (AS and DS) metadata footprint.
-The DS must only persist data required for the delivery of messages and avoid Personally Identifiable Information (PII) or other sensitive metadata wherever possible.
+The DS only persists data required for the delivery of messages and avoid Personally Identifiable Information (PII) or other sensitive metadata wherever possible.
 A Messaging Service provider that has control over both the AS and the DS, will not be able to correlate encrypted